 Your domain name is your website’s address on the internet, like Google.com or IsItWP.com.
 It’s what your customers type into their browsers to access your website.

 Once you register a domain name, you’ll get the right to use that name for your website for a year.
 You are required to renew your domain from the same domain name registrar as long as you want to keep the name for your site.
 And if you ever lose interest in a domain name, then you can let it expire so that someone else can purchase it.

-Whether you’re an absolute beginner or a seasoned developer, you’ll need to use a website builder to create a website.
+Whether you’re an absolute beginner or a seasoned developer, you’ll need to use a website builder to make a website.
 Regardless of your skillset, a website builder makes it easy to create a stunning website the way you desire.
 Plus, it also enables you to easily add essential features like SEO tags, plugins, etc. without hassle.

 When building a website, we always recommend you to choose self-hosted WordPress as your website builder.
 WordPress is the platform of choice for almost 30% of all website owners.
 It gives you endless possibilities to create and enhance your website the way you want.
 It also gives you complete control over your website.

 For more details, you can read the best website builders for beginners.

 WordPress is a free and open source software.
 You’ll need to purchase a domain name and web hosting in order to install WordPress and start building a website on top of it.

 Web hosting is like the home of your website.
 This is where you store the content and files of your website.

 When a visitor tries to access your website by typing in your web address (domain name), then they’ll be directed to the website files stored on your web hosting server.

 Oftentimes, the term web hosting refers to the company that rents out their computer/servers to host your website and provides internet connectivity to ensure your website is available online around the clock.